 First, you need a bicycle.
 I prefer a folding one because it is easier to transport.
 You don’t need a bike rack for it.
-Most of the attachments for bicycling with your dog will adapt to most bicycles.
+Most of the attachments for bicycling with your dog will adopt to most bicycles.

 You will need a device to attach to the bicycle that provides an attachment point for your leash.
 Many people use a standard leash in their hand.
 This is truly a bad idea.
 It puts everyone in danger, even if you are an experienced bike rider.
 For under one hundred dollars there are devices that can accomplish this task safely.
 Then, if your dog gets distracted and pulls in the wrong direction, you have better control.
 My only real experience is with a Springer Bicycle Attachment.
 I have used many of them and they work great!!